 Are there any quality marks or accreditations for cosmetic practitioners?

-No. In the UK, Botox and fillers should only be administered by qualified healthcare professionals such as doctors, dentists or nurses with the appropriate training and registration.
-Unfortunately, there are still providers operating without proper medical qualifications.
-That’s why it’s important to always choose a registered practitioner through a trusted platform like Injectablesbooking.
+No. In the UK, Botox and dermal fillers should only be administered by appropriately qualified healthcare professionals, such as doctors, dentists or nurses who have received the necessary training and hold valid registration.
+Unfortunately, unqualified providers still operate in some settings.
+This makes it essential to choose a registered and appropriately trained practitioner.
+Using a trusted platform such as Injectablesbooking can help you find suitable clinics and qualified professionals.

-Medical registration is official proof that a healthcare professional is recognised and regulated by the authorities.
-Only practitioners with the correct registration are allowed to carry out medical procedures such as injectables.
-In the UK, you can check this on the relevant professional registers – for example, the General Medical Council (GMC) for doctors, the Nursing & Midwifery Council (NMC) for nurses, or the General Dental Council (GDC) for dentists.
+Medical registration is official confirmation that a healthcare professional is recognised and regulated by a professional body in the UK.
+Only registered practitioners are permitted to carry out medical procedures such as injectable treatments.
+In the UK, you can verify registration through the relevant professional regulators: the General Medical Council (GMC) for doctors, the Nursing and Midwifery Council (NMC) for nurses, and the General Dental Council (GDC) for dentists.

-Not every registered healthcare professional is allowed to perform injectable treatments independently.
-In the UK, doctors, dentists and nurses with the right training and registration can usually carry out these procedures on their own.
-Other healthcare staff, such as standard nurses, may only inject under the supervision of a suitably qualified prescriber.
+Not every registered healthcare professional is automatically qualified to perform injectable treatments independently.
+In the UK, doctors, dentists and nurses with appropriate training and registration may carry out these procedures, depending on their scope of practice.
+Some practitioners may require supervision or additional prescribing arrangements, depending on their role and experience.
+It is important to ensure your treatment is carried out by a suitably trained and appropriately registered medical professional.

 You can check whether a practitioner is registered by looking them up on the official professional registers.
-In the UK, this includes the General Medical Council (GMC) for doctors, the Nursing & Midwifery Council (NMC) for nurses, and the General Dental Council (GDC) for dentists.
-On Injectablesbooking, only qualified practitioners are listed, and each profile includes a link to the relevant register.
+In the UK, this includes the General Medical Council (GMC) for doctors, the Nursing and Midwifery Council (NMC) for nurses, and the General Dental Council (GDC) for dentists.
+On Injectablesbooking, only qualified practitioners are listed, and each profile includes information on their registration and links to the relevant professional register where available.

-Look at their specialisation.
-Some practitioners perform a large number of lip filler or tear trough procedures and showcase before-and-after photos.
-On Injectablesbooking, you can filter practitioners based on their treatment specialities.
+Look at their treatment focus and experience.
+Some practitioners specialise in specific procedures such as lip fillers or tear trough treatments and may provide before-and-after examples of their work.
+On Injectablesbooking, you can filter practitioners based on their treatment specialisms.

 Read more: